Intervention/docs/imagehash/beta/api/analyzer.md

 > public AnalyzerInterface::analyze(ImageInterface $image): mixed

-Intervention Image already provides an interface for analysis operations.
-This interface can also be used for hashing.
-All [strategies](/beta/api/strategies) already implement the analysis interface.
-This makes it possible to integrate hashing into an existing Intervention Image processing pipeline.
-This is useful when you already have an `ImageInterface` instance from previous image operations.
+Intervention Image includes an interface for analysis operations that works perfectly for hashing.
+All [strategies](/beta/api/strategies) implement this interface, so you can pass them directly to the `analyze()` method.
+This is especially useful when you're already working with an `ImageInterface` instance from previous operations.

 All [hashing strategies](/beta/api/strategies) implement the `AnalyzerInterface`, so they can be passed directly to the `analyze()` method.